 Hosted by the Punahou Alumni Association (PAA), Office of Alumni Relations, Summer School and designed by a group of Case Middle School faculty, this program is a special opportunity for children of alumni who do not reside on O‘ahu to enjoy the wonder of Punahou in a week-long course called the “Alumni Keiki Experience.”
 An exciting week of activities and experiences both on and off campus, the program is themed ‘Ūlili Ho‘okama o Kapunahou (the adopted wandering tattler of Kapunahou).
 Just as the ‘ūlili bird is migratory, so too are the children of our alumni, who come to Hawai‘i to learn at Kapunahou, then return home rejuvenated, refreshed and satisfied.
 Ho‘okama is an endearing term to acknowledge a hānai child (or adult) who is cared for and treated as ‘ohana.

 Examples of activities in past experiences include:

 - Campus explorations to Rocky Hill, the new Kosasa Community for Grades 2 - 5, Waterhouse pool, Thurston Memorial Chapel

 - A field trip and service learning opportunity

 - Opportunities to create friendships and familiarity with Punahou

-This program is for students entering first through fifth grade in the fall.
-Cost includes local style lunches and snacks, ﬁeld trip, water bottle and materials for all activities.
+The program is designed for students entering grades 1 - 5 in the fall, and exceptions may be made for older siblings (up to grade 7).
+Eligible students must be non-O‘ahu residents who are children/grandchildren of alumni.
+Cost includes daily lunches and snacks, ﬁeld trip, water bottle and materials for all activities.